 Buying a car through your limited company sounds like a great way to save tax.
-But things aren’t quite as good as they first appear.
-In most cases, it’s more tax-efficient to buy the car privately and claim mileage.
+But in most cases, it’s more tax-efficient to buy the car privately and claim mileage.
 In this article, we’ll explain why this is and what you can claim.

 To keep things simple, this article only applies to company directors buying cars.
 If you’re buying a van or commercial vehicle, or if you’re a sole trader, things are different.
 The same goes for taxis, driving instructors and cars bought for self-drive hire.
 In any of these circumstances, you should contact us or your accountant for advice.